singh-man/books/crackingTheCoding/17_hard.md

 - **Constant time**  and space?
 Yes.
 - **Reversible?** Let's think about this.
 If  we compare what our product is to what it would have been without a number removed, can we find the missing number?
 Sure.
 We just divide full_product by actual_product.This will tell us which number was missing from actual_product.

-There'sjust one issue: this product is really, really, really big.
-Ifn is 20, the product will be somewhere around 2,000,000,000,000,000,000.
+There's just one issue: this product is really, really, really big.
+If n is 20, the product will be somewhere around 2,000,000,000,000,000,000.

 We can still approach it this way, but we'll need to use the Biglnteger class.
 ```java